zacharysgoldberg/real-estate-etl-pipeline/README.md

 **--Description--**

 Ingested, transformed, and loaded real estate data from Zillow API.
-Created a pipeline that utilizes both historical and current market data to clean, structure, and analyze the potential return on real estate investment that each region would yield.
+Created a pipeline that utilizes both historical and current market data to clean and structure for analyzing the potential return on real estate investment that each region would yield.

 **--Design--**